shelialia/SwapShot/README.md

 If you only want to build the images without running them immediately, you can use: docker-compose build

-## Running the Application Locally (without Docker)
-Once dependencies are installed, you can run the frontend using npm run dev.
-This will start the frontend application at [http://localhost:5173](http://localhost:5173).
-Then, run the backend using fastapi dev main.py.
-This will start the fastapi backend at [http://172.18.0.2:3000](http://127.0.0.1:8000).

 ## Testing
-To run the test suite for the frontend, use: npm run test This project uses Jest for unit and integration tests.
-The test cases check the various functions in the backend to ensure correctness.
+To run the test suite (made by Jest) for the frontend, use: npm run test The test suite for the backend has been submitted in a separate folder due to issues with import errors resulting in the app not working.

-### Backend Architecture
+## Backend Architecture
 The backend is designed with a clear separation of concerns to ensure maintainability and scalability.

-## API Layer:
+### Backend:
-- All API endpoints are located in the api folder.
-This layer is responsible for setting up the routes and handling incoming requests.
+- API Folder: All API endpoints are located here.
+This layer is responsible for setting up api endpoints and handling incoming requests.
-Services Layer: The business logic is decoupled from the API layer, ensuring a clean architecture where each service has its distinct responsibilities.
+- Services Folder: The business logic is decoupled from the API layer, ensuring a clean architecture where each service has its distinct responsibilities.
 The services layer is divided into four key areas:

-### Etherscan Service: Handles interactions with the Etherscan API to fetch blockchain data.
+1. Etherscan Service (etherscan.py): Handles interactions with the Etherscan API to fetch blockchain data.
-### Binance Service: Responsible for interacting with the Binance API to retrieve current exchange rates (e.g., ETH to USDT).
+2. Binance Service (exchange_services.py): Responsible for interacting with the Binance API to retrieve current exchange rates (e.g., ETH to USDT).
+Note that the Binance API is indeterministic (unable to return a float at certain times), therefore I have chosen to return 2000 in the event that it occurs.
+This prevents an error from being raised that could result in the backend service going down).
-Helper Functions: A utility folder that contains reusable functions used across services.
+3. Helper Service (helpers.py): A utility folder that contains reusable functions used across services.
-Transaction Service: Implements the core business logic by calling functions from the other services.
+4. Transaction Service (transaction_services): Implements the core business logic by calling functions from the other services.
 This service coordinates how the data flows through the system.
+The functions here are used called directly in the API endpoint.

+### Caching (Not Implemented):
+Initially, I considered implementing a caching mechanism for the backend with a time-to-live (TTL) of 2 seconds to reduce API requests and improve performance.
+Reason for Not Using Cache: I decided against caching because the real-time nature of the data is critical.
+Even a short caching window could result in outdated or inconsistent transaction statuses and exchange rates, which would compromise the user experience.
+The priority was to ensure that users always see the most accurate and current data.

 ## Dockerization:
-The backend is fully Dockerized, running in a separate container from the frontend to isolate the two environments.
+The backend and frontend are dockerized separately.
 This setup allows for easier scaling and ensures that the backend can be deployed independently of the frontend.

 ## Version Control:
 I employed Git version control throughout the project.
+As I am the only one working on the project, I decided to work on main branch.
+However, in a team setting, it is important to use Git branching for version control to ensure isolation of features/changes, parallel development, and easy code review and collaboration.
-Frequent commits were made after each key feature was completed to maintain a clear development history, which makes tracking changes and collaboration easier.
+In this project, I made frequent commits after each key feature was completed to maintain a clear development history.

 ## Frontend Architecture:
-The frontend is built with reusability and state management in mind.
+The frontend is designed with a focus on reusability, scalability in mind, and efficient rendering.

-## Real-time Updates:
-Each time the page is reloaded, the application fetches the latest transaction data and exchange rates, ensuring users always see up-to-date information.
-Caching (Not Implemented):

-Initially, I considered implementing a caching mechanism for the backend with a time-to-live (TTL) of 2 seconds to reduce API requests and improve performance.
-Reason for Not Using Cache: I decided against caching because the real-time nature of the data is critical.
-Even a short caching window could result in outdated or inconsistent transaction statuses and exchange rates, which would compromise the user experience.
-The priority was to ensure that users always see the most accurate and current data.
+To ensure code reusaibility and simplification of maintenance, I used a component-based architecture, where each UI element is encapsulated into reusable, self-contained components.
+To efficiently handle large datasets, I also implemented server-side pagination.
+Instead of fetching all data at once, we only retrieve a subset of the data on demand, optimizing both performance and user experience.
+- API-Driven Pagination: The frontend passes the current page number and limit (number of items per page) as parameters to the API.
+Although there are 10,000 total items available, we only fetch a limited number of items (e.g., 50 items per page) to avoid overloading the client.
+- Lazy Data Fetching: While all 200 available page numbers are displayed in the UI, the actual data for a specific page is only fetched when the user selects a page number.
+This approach minimizes the initial data load, making the application more responsive.
+- Dynamic Data Fetching: When a user clicks on a page number, the application dynamically fetches the corresponding data from the API, ensuring that only the necessary data is loaded at any given time.